A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective

 \textbf{To mitigate model collapse}, several strategies have been proposed in prior work.
 One common approach is to accumulate all previously generated samples along with real data into the training set---referred to as the accumulate paradigm in our paper.
 This strategy has been both empirically and theoretically validated.
-For example, \citet{DBLP:journals/corr/abs-2404-01413} show that the accumulate paradigm prevents divergence of test error under a linear regression setup. \citet{DBLP:journals/corr/abs-2410-22812} further establish the universality of the error upper bound across a broad class of canonical statistical models.
-In a related setting, \citet{DBLP:journals/corr/abs-2410-16713} study an accumulate-subsample variant, confirms that the test error plateaus and examines interactions between real and synthetic data. \citet{DBLP:conf/iclr/BertrandBDJG24} provide theoretical guarantees for stability in iterative training, assuming the initial model trained on real data is sufficiently accurate and the clean data proportion in each iteration remains high.
-Despite these findings, recent work \citep{DBLP:journals/corr/abs-2410-04840} present a robust negative result, showing that model collapse persists even when real and synthetic data are mixed.
-Similarly, \citet{DBLP:conf/iclr/AlemohammadCLHB24} argue that the accumulate paradigm merely delays, rather than prevents, collapse.
+For example, \autocite{DBLP:journals/corr/abs-2404-01413} show that the accumulate paradigm prevents divergence of test error under a linear regression setup. \autocite{DBLP:journals/corr/abs-2410-22812} further establish the universality of the error upper bound across a broad class of canonical statistical models.
+In a related setting, \autocite{DBLP:journals/corr/abs-2410-16713} study an accumulate-subsample variant, confirms that the test error plateaus and examines interactions between real and synthetic data. \autocite{DBLP:conf/iclr/BertrandBDJG24} provide theoretical guarantees for stability in iterative training, assuming the initial model trained on real data is sufficiently accurate and the clean data proportion in each iteration remains high.
+Despite these findings, recent work \autocite{DBLP:journals/corr/abs-2410-04840} present a robust negative result, showing that model collapse persists even when real and synthetic data are mixed.
+Similarly, \autocite{DBLP:conf/iclr/AlemohammadCLHB24} argue that the accumulate paradigm merely delays, rather than prevents, collapse.
 Introducing fresh real data in each iteration may be necessary for long-term robustness.
-Other complementary approaches include verification \citep{feng2024beyond} and re-editing \citep{DBLP:journals/corr/abs-2412-14689}.
-For instance, \citet{feng2024beyond} theoretically underscore the importance of data selection, though it does not propose a specific method. \citet{DBLP:journals/corr/abs-2412-14689} target language models and introduces a token-level editing mechanism with theoretical guarantees.
+Other complementary approaches include verification \autocite{feng2024beyond} and re-editing \autocite{DBLP:journals/corr/abs-2412-14689}.
+For instance, \autocite{feng2024beyond} theoretically underscore the importance of data selection, though it does not propose a specific method. \autocite{DBLP:journals/corr/abs-2412-14689} target language models and introduces a token-level editing mechanism with theoretical guarantees.
 Compared to prior work, this paper proposes a novel entropy-based data selection method for diffusion models that improves both generalizability and image quality, thereby mitigating model collapse.